kpoxo6op/soyspray/README.md

 ## TODO

+Use - or _ consistently in my file names

 Check how to pin nginx to `192.168.1.120` to metalLB so nothing else takes its address

 Check how to codify ConfigMap change to switch ArgoCD from HTTP to HTTPS